 These facts shocked me!
 And then I learn even more startling data:

 - Antiperspirant is applied dangerously close to breast tissue.
-PLUS underarm shaving before applying deodorant can increase aluminum absorption.
+PLUS underarm shaving before applying deodorant can increase absorption.
 In fact, young girls who use antiperspirants may be more likely to develop breast cancer later in life.

 Don’t worry, you can give up antiperspirant and still prevent underarm odor naturally: